QQDbUMGC/QQDbUMGC.github.io/README.md

 - View additional information about each question, such as the frequency it's been asked, the occasion it's typically asked on, and who asked it
 - View images for some answers
 - Submit new questions (see below for the template)

+## How to access CHEN Lab QQDb

+For general use, I believe [this webpage[(https://qqdbumgc.github.io/) would be sufficient for general search and browsing.
+But if you need the [raw .js file](https://github.com/QQDbUMGC/QQDbUMGC.github.io/blob/main/questions.js) that contains questions and answers, as well as other indexes, it is [here](https://github.com/QQDbUMGC/QQDbUMGC.github.io/blob/main/questions.js).
+But in the best-case scenario, the information inside will only be the same as the content on the webpage.
+There is a [test page](https://qqdbumgc.github.io/tst) for QQDb where some newest features might be accessible.

 ## New Question Submission Template